iluvjava/Maths/Notebook 2.0/AMATH 583/Parallel Computing Intro.md

 }
 ```

-This is saying that, if the current process we looking at, already spanwed its parent, then we are quiting the forloop all together.
+This is saying that, if the current process we looking at, already spawned its parent, then we are quitting the for loop all together.

 ---
-### **MultiTasking**